lutzky/lutzky.github.io/_posts/2014-06-22-fun-with-file-descriptor-leaks.md

 echo "Bye"
 {% endhighlight %}

 This will close `stdout`, `stderr` and `stdin`.
+As a friend pointed out, it's often safer to do `> /dev/null` rather than `>&-`, as some processes will crap out if they don't have some semblence of an `stdout`.
+However, `>&-` is shorter, faster, and perfectly safe for `sleep`.

 Of course, it's better to save the PID for this `sleep` and kill it when appropriate from within the script - otherwise, you might be accumulating many useless `sleep` processes.